PGallagher69/microbit-workshop/sensors-logic/12-testing.md

 - Dragging the Temperature Bar back down will clear the screen again.

+## Save your Project ##

+- Once again, enter a name for your project, hit the Save Button and save the HEX file to a location on your computer.

 | Previous | Next |
 | -------- | ---- |
 | [< Step 11 - Add Clear Screen](11-add-clear-screen.md) | [ Introduction >](/README.md) |